Blueprints

 Variant Entity Blueprint

-Variant Entities are another type of Embedded Entity that allows a field to contain one of several different structured types (a union of multiple types).
+Variant Entities allows a field to contain one of several different structured types (a union of multiple types).

 Example: TransportationMode Variant